-Four major commodity groups - electronic and electrical equipment, machinery, mixed freight, and pharmaceutical products - account for more than 40 percent of the total By weight, gravel and crushed stone is the top commodity type hauled in the Region.
+Four major commodity groups - electronic and electrical equipment, machinery, mixed freight, and pharmaceutical products - account for more than 40 percent of the total value of commodities moved in the Region.
+By weight, gravel and crushed stone is the top commodity type hauled in the Region.

-Four major commodity groups - electronic and electrical equipment is the top and electrical equipment, machinery, mixed commodity type hauled in the Region.
+By value, electronic and electrical equipment is the top commodity type hauled in the Region.

-value of commodities moved in the Region.
 Other important commodity groups include textiles, leather and articles of textiles and leather; motorized vehicles and parts; miscellaneous manufactured products; prepared foodstuffs; articles of base metal; and precision instruments and apparatus among others.
 These data reflect the importance of the technology and life sciences sectors to the Region's economy as well as the demands for goods by the Region's businesses and consumers.